 Avvo is another law website that provides reviews.
 I am really split on this because Avvo’s review system is two-tiered.
 It has reviews from other lawyers which I think are reliable and accurate.
 The client reviews are probably reliable and accurate but I can’t say for certain because those reviews don’t have verifiable names and faces.
 Avvo is trying to provide a valuable service with their reviews but they have no explicit system (at least that I can tell) that verifies the client reviews.

 This leads me to the final observation about reviews.
 Sometimes too many reviews is suspicious.
 Who has 100 or even 50 reviews?
 No one.
 Chicago is the third largest metropolitan area in the United States and I have the most reviews on Yelp at 23 published reviews.
 Clients don’t like publicly reviewing their attorneys and yet some lawyers have hundreds of reviews.
 Are these reviews all real?
 I don’t know.

 The truth is, no one reviews their divorce attorney because they don’t like to air their dirty laundry to the world.
 This is understandable and fair.
-Chicago Divorce lawyers keep their clients’ privacy for good reasons and clients seem to return the favor.
+Chicago Divorce lawyer keeps their clients’ privacy for good reasons and clients seem to return the favor.